 Beast of the Hunt, the Ultimate ability, turns Bloodhound into a killing machine for a time, highlighting enemies in red like a digital threat, and seeing enemy movements on the ground.
 This is aided by the passive, showing where enemies have been recently.

 Support characters are the backbone of your team, and Gibraltar has encompassed a new role within teams thanks to the ample amount of buffs the developers have laid upon him.
+Even if not used in lower-level games as much, Gibby has become a must-have in high-level ranked.

 His Ultimate ability has enough potential damage to zone the enemy away, and the Dome Shield can be a lifesaver for not just you, but your whole team.
 You do have to watch out for enemies using it too, though, as there’s nothing stopping them from getting inside.